2008 Pacific typhoon season: Severe Tropical Storm Kammuri (Julian)

-On August 3 at 1500 UTC, PAGASA identified a Tropical Disturbance located to the north of Luzon island in the Philippines and designated it as Tropical Depression Julian.
-Later that day the Japan Meteorological Agency (JMA) designated Julian as a minor Tropical Depression and initiated advisories on the Tropical Depression.
+On August 3 at 1500 UTC, PAGASA identified a tropical disturbance located to the north of Luzon island in the Philippines, designating it as Tropical Depression Julian.
+Later that day, the Japan Meteorological Agency (JMA) designated Julian as a minor tropical depression and initiated advisories on the depression.

-Early the next day the JMA started to issue full advisories on the Tropical Depression with the Joint Typhoon Warning Center (JTWC) starting to issue warnings on the Tropical Depression with the JTWC designating it as Tropical Depression 10W.
-Furthermore, later that day both PAGASA and the JTWC upgraded the Tropical Depression to a Tropical Storm.
-On August 5 RSMC Tokyo upgraded the depression to a Tropical Storm and named it Kammuri.
-PAGASA then released their last advisory on Tropical Storm Kammuri (Julian) as it moved out of PAGASA's Area of responsibility and headed towards Mainland China.
+Early the next day, the JMA started to issue full advisories on the depression, with the Joint Typhoon Warning Center (JTWC) starting to issue warnings on it, designating it as Tropical Depression 10W.
+Furthermore, both PAGASA and the JTWC upgraded the Tropical Depression to a Tropical Storm.
+On August 5, RSMC Tokyo upgraded the depression to a Tropical Storm and named it Kammuri.
+PAGASA then released their last advisory on Kammuri as it moved out of PAGASA's Area of Responsibility and headed towards Mainland China.
 The Hong Kong Observatory then upgraded Kammuri to a Severe Tropical Storm, with the JMA upgrading it to a severe tropical storm early the next morning.

 However, Kammuri started to weaken after making landfall along the south coast of China in the Western Guangdong Province at about 12pm UTC on August 6.
-After Kammuri had made landfall the JMA downgraded Kammuri to a Tropical Storm, whilst the JTWC issued their final advisory later that day on Tropical Storm Kammuri.
-Early the next day Tropical Storm Kammuri emerged into the Gulf of Tonkin, however later that day Kammuri made landfall again in the Guangxi Province of China.
-After making landfall Kammuri weakened to a tropical depression as the JMA issued its last advisory on August 7.
-However the JMA continued to monitor the depression in their WWJP25 warnings until early on August 8.
+After Kammuri had made landfall, the JMA downgraded Kammuri to a tropical storm, whilst the JTWC issued their final advisory later that day on Tropical Storm Kammuri.
+Early the next day, Kammuri emerged into the Gulf of Tonkin.
+However, later that day, Kammuri made landfall again in the Guangxi Province of China.
+After making landfall, Kammuri weakened to a tropical depression as the JMA issued its last advisory on August 7.
+The JMA continued to monitor the depression in their WWJP25 warnings until early on August 8.

 Severe Tropical Storm Phanfone

-Late on August 9, the Japan Meteorological Agency (JMA) started to issue full advisories on a Tropical Depression which was located southeast of Japan.
+Late on August 9, the Japan Meteorological Agency (JMA) started to issue full advisories on a tropical depression which was located southeast of Japan.
 Early the next day, the depression intensified into a tropical storm and was named Phanfone by the JMA as it moved northwards.
 Late on August 10, Phanfone reached its maximum wind speeds of 40 kn as it was becoming extratropical.
-Early the next day Phanfone became an extratropical low as the JMA issued their final advisory.
+Early the next day, Phanfone became an extratropical low as the JMA issued their final advisory.

 Phanfone was upgraded to a severe tropical storm in post-storm analysis.

-The name Phanfone was submitted by Laos and is the name of an animal.